devinsolutions/openbsd-packer-template/README.md

-# openbsd-packer-template
-Packer template for OpenBSD images for Vagrant and GCP
+# OpenBSD Packer template

+## Goal

+Goal of this project is to provide up-to-date, minimal OpenBSD Vagrnat and GCP images, primarily for testing Ansible roles.